Special Education

 To lead the improvement of outcomes for preparing all children and students with disabilities and their families for learning, earning, and living through effective use of data, collaboration, communication, and a framework of differentiated support.

-Decorative Purposes Only - Image links directly to the State General Supervision Responsibilities under Parts B and C of IDEA document
+State General Supervision Responsibilities Under Parts B and C of the IDEA

 Nebraska finished off #InclusiveSchoolsWeek strong with a highlight video of the work happening in one of the pilot schools.
 Watch our video and stay tuned as our Journey has just begun!!